-To make sure that the print result is stable and accurate, an extrusion multiplier must be found for every material on every apparatus; it may be that this factor must be found for every spool of filament menu at the GUI and choose [Calibrate Extrusion].
+To make sure that the print result is stable and accurate, an extrusion multiplier must be found for every material on every apparatus; it may be that this factor must be found for every spool of filament.

 The correct extrusion multiplier is set in the slicing software, compensating for the above named variables.